Roof Drain Systems for Flat Roofs

 Scuppers are outlets on the wall that let water exit the roof into downspouts or directly off the edge.
 They’re effective for handling moderate rainfall.
 Box-style scuppers tend to perform better than round ones.

 Gutters and downspouts are typical on residential or smaller commercial buildings.
 They’re cost-effective and easy to access but require frequent cleaning.
-Overflow drains serve as fail-safes for internal systems and are critical during heavy rain or drain blockages.
+Overflow drains serve as fail-safes for interior roof drains and are critical during heavy rain or drain blockages.

 Siphonic Drainage and Slopes